Saturday, July 2, 2011

 1975: 10cc had the #1 U.K. song with "I'm Not In Love".

-1975: Connie Francis received a $2.5 million judgement against a motel where she was sexually assaulted two years earlier.
+1975: Connie Francis received a $2.5 million judgement against Howard Johnson's Lodges, as she was raped at a Howard Johnson's in New York two years earlier.
+Francis spent the entire $2.5 million on victim's rights groups.

-1977: Pink Floyd played a sold out show at Madison Square Garden in New York City.
+1977: Pink Floyd played a sold out show in the first of four concerts at Madison Square Garden in New York City.

 1978: Joe Walsh had the fastest climber as "Life's Been Good" moved from #50 to #31.